3.2. Overview of Faculty Responsibilities

 The differing proportions of emphasis given to each performance area for a given faculty member will depend upon written agreements between the faculty member, department chair, and dean, in alignment with the college and departmental guidelines.
 The role(s) upon which each faculty member will be evaluated will be outlined in his or her Faculty Performance Agreement (FPA) (See Section 3.7).
 This agreement will be developed in consultation with the faculty member’s supervisor(s), who will have the responsibility to negotiate, assign, and coordinate the distribution of the various activities of individual faculty to assure that the collective work of the department, college, and University is accomplished.
 The overriding factor in determining the activities of each faculty member must be the needs of that faculty member’s college, department, and its academic programs.
 The FPA lists the faculty member’s goals and priorities for a period agreed upon by the faculty member and his or her supervisor(s) to fit current and anticipated circumstances.
 The FPA should:

-- clarify the general responsibilities and relative emphasis of the individual in teaching, supervising, and mentoring; research and creative activity; professional service; administration and leadership;
+- clarify the general responsibilities and relative emphasis of the individual in teaching; research and creative activity; professional service;

 - articulate the manner in which the faculty member’s activities relate to the departmental and college mission and goals;